logdna/ruby-old/README.md

 ## \#reopen_http

-Open another HTTP connection to LogDNA's ingester if the connection is alread closed.
+Open another HTTP connection to LogDNA's ingester if the connection is already closed.

 ## \#<<(message)